Energy Meal and Diet Plans in Dubai and Abu Dhabi UAE.

 Macronutrient Breakdown for Muscle Gain

-1. Protein: Protein is essential for muscle repair and growth.
-Aim for 1.2 to 2.2 grams of protein per kilogram of body weight.
-For a 70 kg person, this means 84 to 154 grams of protein per day.
+1. Protein: Protein plays a role in the repair and build-up of muscles in the human body.
+The time-tested protein recommendation is 1.2-2.2 grams of protein per kilogram of body weight.
+Thus, for a 70 kg man, this means between 84 and 154 grams of protein per day.

 Meal Timing and Frequency